Queen Camilla: Foreign and domestic trips

-In March 2012, the Duchess and the Prince of Wales visited Norway, Sweden and Denmark to mark the Queen's Diamond Jubilee.
-In May 2012, the couple undertook a four-day trip to Canada as part of the jubilee celebrations.
+In March 2012, the couple visited Norway, Sweden and Denmark to mark Elizabeth II's Diamond Jubilee.
+In May 2012, they undertook a four-day trip to Canada as part of the jubilee celebrations.
 In November 2012, they visited Australia, New Zealand and Papua New Guinea for a two-week jubilee tour.
-During the Australian tour, they attended the 2012 Melbourne Cup, where the Duchess presented the Melbourne cup to the winner of the race.
+During the Australian tour, they attended the 2012 Melbourne Cup, where Camilla presented the Melbourne cup to the winner of the race.
 In 2013, the couple went on a tour to Jordan, meeting with King Abdullah II and Queen Rania.
 They visited Syrian refugee camps of the civil war.
-Camilla attended the State Opening of Parliament for the first time in May 2013, and the same month, she travelled to Paris on her first solo trip outside the UK.
+Camilla attended the State Opening of Parliament for the first time in May 2013, and the same month, she travelled to Paris on her first solo trip outside the United Kingdom.
 That same year, she and Charles attended the inauguration of Willem-Alexander, King of the Netherlands, as well as the preceding celebrations in honour of the departing Queen Beatrix.

-In June 2014, Camilla and Charles attended the 70th anniversary celebrations of D-Day in Normandy, France, and in November of that year, they embarked on a nine-day tour to Mexico and Colombia.
+In June 2014, Camilla and Charles attended the 70th anniversary commemorations of D-Day in Normandy, France, and in November of that year, they embarked on a nine-day tour to Mexico and Colombia.
 In May 2015, they visited Northern Ireland and undertook their first joint trip to the Republic of Ireland.
-In April 2018, the couple toured Australia and attended the opening of the 2018 Commonwealth Games.
+In April 2018, they toured Australia and attended the opening of the 2018 Commonwealth Games.
 They also toured the West African countries of The Gambia, Ghana and Nigeria in November 2018.
-In March 2019, the Prince of Wales and the Duchess of Cornwall went on an official tour to Cuba, making them the first British royalty to visit the country; the tour was part of offers to strengthen UK-Cuban ties.
+In March 2019, Charles and Camilla went on an official tour to Cuba, making them the first British royalty to visit the country; the tour was part of offers to strengthen UK–Cuban ties.
+In January 2020, the Duchess, on behalf of the UK, attended commemorations in Poland to mark the 75th anniversary of the liberation of Auschwitz-Birkenau.
 In March 2021, the couple went on their first official foreign visit since the start of the COVID-19 pandemic and visited Greece at the invitation of the Greek government to celebrate the bicentennial of Greek independence.
-In March 2022, they visited the Republic of Ireland to commemorate the Queen's Platinum Jubilee.
-In May 2022, the couple undertook a three-day trip to Canada as part of the Jubilee celebrations.
+In March 2022, they visited the Republic of Ireland to commemorate Elizabeth II's Platinum Jubilee.
+In May 2022, the couple undertook a three-day trip to Canada as part of the jubilee celebrations.